Research Assistant Visa Sponsorship Jobs in California

 Which visa types are most common for research assistant roles in California?

-The H-1B is the most common employer-sponsored visa for research assistant positions that require at least a bachelor's degree in a relevant field like biology, chemistry, or data science.
-University-affiliated positions often use the J-1 Exchange Visitor visa, which requires a sponsoring program and carries a potential two-year home residency requirement.
+The H-1B visa is the most common employer-sponsored visa for research assistant positions that require at least a bachelor's degree in a relevant field like biology, chemistry, or data science.
+University-affiliated positions often use the J-1 visa Exchange Visitor visa, which requires a sponsoring program and carries a potential two-year home residency requirement.
 OPT and STEM OPT are also widely used by F-1 students already working on California campuses before transitioning to employer-sponsored status.

 Which cities in California have the most research assistant sponsorship jobs?